pusher/pusher-websocket-swift/Pods/CryptoSwift/README.md

 Then, drag the CryptoSwift.xcodeproj file into your Xcode project, and add CryptoSwift.framework as a dependency to your target.

+Alternatively, you can build the Universal Framework and link it in your Xcode project.
+Aggregate target `CryptoSwift-Universal` runs a script to build a universal framework.
+The script currently copies the framework to the `Framework` directory.
+(The path to CryptoSwift directory cannot contain any space)

 #####iOS and OSX
 By default project is setup for iOS.
-You need to switch to OSX SDK manually [see #8](https://github.com/krzyzanowskim/CryptoSwift/issues/8)
+You need to switch to OS X SDK manually [see #8](https://github.com/krzyzanowskim/CryptoSwift/issues/8)

 ####CocoaPods